-Like with all robot vacuums, these robots need the proper maintenance to run at its best.
+Like all robot vacuums, these robots need the proper maintenance to run at their best.

 I’ll list down the components that you need to check periodically.
-Please check this article for a more detailed explanation of cleaning the Roomba 675 or 614.
+Check this article for a more detailed explanation of cleaning the Roomba 675 or 614.

-- Brushes: The 614 and 675 have three brushes – one side brush and two main brushes.
-Debris like hair will wrap and accumulate in different areas.
+- Brushes: Check and clean the dual-brushes and side brush.
+Debris such as hair will wrap and accumulate in different areas.
 Make sure to check it at least once a week and remove any accumulation.
 Pay close attention to the axles and remove dirt in this zone.